tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 using the default `NewLocalClient`, or run out-of-process using the default `SocketServer`, ABCI messages from all connections were linearizable (received one at a time).
-This is no longer the case starting from v0.36.1: those locks have been removed and now it is thus up to the Application to ensure its thread safety.
+This is no longer the case starting from v0.36.1: the global locks have been removed and it is up to the Application to ensure its thread safety.

 #### FinalizeBlock